-I have yellow sperm.
+I have yellowish sperm.
 Do I have an STI?

-In this blog, we’ll explore the causes of yellow semen, whether it’s a symptom of a sexually transmitted infection (STI), and how to prioritise your sexual health with Better2Know’s testing services.
+In this blog, we’ll explore the causes of yellow semen, whether it’s a symptom of a sexually transmitted infection (STI), and how to prioritise your sexual health.

-Semen can vary in colour, texture, and even smell.
-These characteristics are influenced by a combination of factors, including diet, hydration, and overall health.
-Typically, healthy semen ranges from a cloudy white to a light grey, and minor deviations are often normal.
+These changes can be caused by a combination of things, including diet, hydration, and overall health.
+Typically, a healthy, normal semen colour ranges from a cloudy white to a light grey, and minor deviations are often normal.

 What causes yellow semen?